Strategic Management of Your Cash Portfolio

-After multiple interest rate increases since March 2022, institutional cash investors are welcoming higher returns but wary of the possibility that an economic slowdown or recession might increase credit risk in their portfolios.
+After multiple interest rate increases since March 2022, institutional cash investors are welcoming higher returns but wary of the possibility that an economic slowdown or recession might increase credit risk in their cash portfolio.
 Watch our latest Quarterly Cash Update for insights and perspective on this uniquely challenging investment environment.

 “When we talk to clients and prospective clients, the conversation about taking a strategic approach to cash management is at the forefront,” says moderator Ray Facinelli, EVP and Director of Business Development, adding that Capital Advisors Group experts provide a 360-degree perspective: